dzizuss/m06.devops.training/1-terraform-apply/README.md

 - list files `aws s3 ls s3://my-test-bucket`
 - delete the file: `aws s3 rm s3://my-test-bucket/README.md`

+4. **Destroy**:

+- pull all files in the artifact store
-4. **Destroy**: delete the bucket with `terraform destoy -auto-approve`, you have to restore all files/directories from the cache before running terraform
+- delete the bucket with `terraform destoy -auto-approve` (the bucket must be empty)

 Examine the job logs to confirm terraform worked without errors.